15 Feb Top Marketing Channels for Finding eCommerce and New App Customers

 – What is the cost of acquisition for each of the channels?

 With so many marketing channels, it is hard to figure out which do and do not work.
-In our work with eCommerce companies, we have tested many of the existing channels.
+In our work with eCommerce and Apps, we have tested many of the existing channels.

 This summary of the top channels and tactics is designed to be your starting point.